apanasara/Solar_roof_top/README.md

 2. There will be 3 groundings (for Lighting arrestor, Inverter & Panel-Structure).
 Grounding pit should be atleast 1m away from each other.
 3. Inverter should be nearer as much as possible to avoide DC Losses & safety.
 4. Lighting Grounding Line should be in seprate conduite (High Current/Voltage)
+5. Lightnigh Arrestor hould be firmly holdedwith structure otherwise It may struck on panel & cause for panel damage.
-5. Joints in wiring should be avoided for Heat Losses
+6. Joints in wiring should be avoided for Heat Losses

 ## point to be agreed with solar installer agency for material delivery